 If you are a chronic drinker or drug taker, check with your doctor if the antibiotic prescribed has any interaction with your liver enzymes.
 Your doctor can then consider a more appropriate alternative if needed.

 Moderate alcohol use does not usually stop an antibiotic from working.
 However, it can impact the efficiency of your immune system to fight a bacterial infection.

 Large amounts of alcohol have been shown to directly suppress a wide range of immune responses in the body.
 Additionally, alcohol abuse has been shown to increase the risk of developing infectious diseases through lowered immunity.

-Whilst science has proven that excessive alcohol consumption has a negative impact on the body’s immune system, there is still not enough known about the body’s immune response in the case of moderate alcohol consumption 3,4.
+Whilst science has proven that excessive alcohol consumption harms the body’s immune system, there is still not enough known about the body’s immune response in the case of moderate alcohol consumption.

 Antibiotics, in general, can cause some unwanted side effects.
 Alcohol can make these side effects more severe; let’s look at why.

 Certain antibiotics slow down the time it takes for you to flush alcohol from your system.
 This leads to an increase in acetaldehyde in your bloodstream.

 Acetaldehyde is a toxic substance that occurs when alcohol is broken down in the body.
 It is much more potent than ethanol and is a known carcinogen.